Img src

 Entities

-Use Vision API to check how Google recognizes your image entities.
-For ease, I’m showing my code with Google Cloud SDK:
+You may use Vision API to check image entities recognition.
+However, it has nothing to do with how Google recognizes them.
+Google doesn’t use the same technology for search.
+Anyways, I’m showing my code with Google Cloud SDK:

 gcloud ml vision detect-web https://fajela.com/wp-content/uploads/2021/04/jason-barnard-sitting.jpg